Leslie Hore-Belisha

-Isaac Leslie Hore-Belisha, 1st Baron Hore-Belisha, PC (/ˈhɔər bəˈliːʃə/; 7 September 1893 – 16 February 1957) was a British Liberal, then National Liberal Member of Parliament (MP) and Cabinet Minister.
-He later joined the Conservative Party.
-He proved highly successful in modernising the British road system in 1934–1937 as Minister of Transport.
+Isaac Leslie Hore-Belisha, 1st Baron Hore-Belisha (/ˈhɔər bəˈliːʃə/; 7 September 1893 – 16 February 1957) was a British politician, at first a member of the Liberal Party, later of the Liberal Nationals, and eventually of the Conservative Party, who served as a Member of Parliament (MP) and Cabinet Minister.
+He proved highly successful in modernising the British road system between 1934 and 1937 as Minister of Transport.

-As War Secretary, 1937–1940, he feuded with the commanding generals and was removed in 1940.
-Some writers believe anti-semitism played a role in both his dismissal and in blocking his appointment as Minister of Information.
+As War Secretary from 1937 to 1940, he feuded with the commanding generals and was removed in 1940.
+Some writers believe that antisemitism played a role in both his dismissal and in blocking his appointment as Minister of Information.

 One historian compares his strong and weak points:

 He was a brilliant speaker, a warm and engaging personality, a go-getter and a persistent driver, a master of the unconventional or indirect approach, a patriot and a man of moral and physical courage, not a great intellect but an original with a flair for imaginative gestures and for public relations.
 He also had personal weaknesses.
 He was extremely self-centred and had a fine conceit of himself.
 At times he was accused of sharp practice. ...
 Sharp practitioner or not, [his] quickness of mind and tongue, and transparent ambition to be seen to succeed, made him vulnerable to smears. ...
 His over-assertiveness ... led him to appear inconsiderate of the feelings and views of others.

-His name is still widely associated in the UK with the introduction of flashing amber "Belisha beacons" at pedestrian crossings while he was Minister for Transport.
+His name is still widely associated in the UK with the flashing amber "Belisha beacons" that were introduced at pedestrian crossings while he was Minister of Transport.

 Background and education

 Isaac Leslie Belisha was born into a Jewish family in Hampstead, London, on 7 September 1893.
-He was the only son of Jacob Isaac Belisha and his wife Elizabeth Miriam Miers.
+He was the only son of Jacob Isaac Belisha and his wife Elizabeth Miriam (née Miers).
+His grandfather, Isaac Belisha, was the president of the Manchester Sephardi community; the family originated in Morocco.
 His father died when he was less than one year old.
 In 1912 his widowed mother married Adair Hore, Permanent Secretary of the Ministry of Pensions.
 Belisha then adopted the double-barrelled surname.

-Hore-Belisha was educated at Clifton College where he was in Polack's house.
-He continued his studies in Paris and Heidelberg, before attending St John's College, Oxford, where he was President of the Oxford Union Society.
+Hore-Belisha was educated at Clifton College, where he was in Polack's House.
+He continued his studies in Paris and Heidelberg, before attending St John's College, Oxford, where he was president of the Oxford Union Society.
 While in Heidelberg, he became a member of Burschenschaft Frankonia Heidelberg in 1912.
-During the First World War he joined the British Army and served in France, Flanders and Salonika and finished the war with the rank of major in the Army Service Corps.
-After the war, after leaving the army, he returned to Oxford and, in 1923, qualified as a barrister.
+During the First World War he joined the British Army and served in France, Flanders and Salonika, finishing the war with the rank of major in the Army Service Corps.
+After leaving the army, he returned to Oxford and, in 1923, qualified as a barrister.